 Create an Order

-Now, it’s time to upload your images.
+Now, it’s time to upload your images to our invisible ghost mannequin service.
 Invisible mannequin images need to be sent as sets of images rather than on their own.
 There are two ways of connecting, or “pairing,” images.

 Pair images using ‘Combine images’ function